pixlark/gl-backend/README.md

 interacts directly with OpenGL using GLEW and renders user-defined Surfaces from a texture atlas.

+### Building

+SDL, GLEW, and stb_image are the dependencies.
+The Makefile takes care of building on Windows for MinGW.
+Anywhere else and you have to figure it out for yourself.

+The Makefile also builds the example program.

 ### Use

 For an example program, see `src\example\example.cc`